 12. Insurance and Liability

 Specify policies for the livestock, payment credits, and future use of the property if the property is damaged by an act of nature vs. vandalism vs. the fault of the Grazing Operator vs. other reason(s).
 The same policies would apply as were described in Item 3d.
 Early Termination, above.
+If loss to predators could occur, include details as to whether the livestock operator will be compensated or if they are assuming all the risk.

 a.
 Liability Insurance

 Grazing Operator should typically have comprehensive insurance to cover general liability, bodily injury and death liability, and broad form property damage liability insurance.
-The Landlord may want to be named as an ‘other insured.’
+The Landlord will want to be named as an ‘other insured.’

 13. Indemnifications